 If getting out of debt and staying out of debt were easy, everyone would do it.
 With over $3.5 trillion in consumer debt outstanding, that's clearly not the case.
 Here are some answers to readers' most common questions about dealing with debt.

 Should I borrow from my 401(k) or IRA to pay off debt?

 By jumping ahead directly to solutions, you might end up solving the symptom but never addressing the cause of your problem.
 My advice is to fix today's problems with today's resources and look forward to a better life tomorrow.
 Read more.

 My ex-spouse was assigned certain debts in our divorce, but is not paying and is ruining my credit.
 What can I do?

 If you are a joint owner on the account, the creditor is within its legal rights to try to collect the debt from you, and the charge-off for this debt will stay on your credit report.
 Ask your attorney about having the court hold your ex in contempt for not executing his divorce decree.
 Read more

 Are my Social Security benefits protected from bank levy or garnishment?

 Will my fiancee’s creditors come after me for her bills after we are married?

-Any debts that were incurred before the marriage remain the sole responsibility of the owner of the debt after the marriage.
-However, should your new bride's creditors sue in court to collect and receive a judgment, it could be used to garnish a joint bank account that you share with her.
-Read more
+Any debts that were incurred before the marriage remain the sole responsibility of the owner of the debt after you get married.
+However, should your new bride’s creditors sue in court to collect and receive a judgment, it could be used to garnish a joint bank account that you share with her.
+Read more.